FareedKhan-dev/basic_lingua/README.md

 If you don't have Python installed or need to upgrade, visit the [official Python website](https://www.python.org/downloads/) to download and install the latest version.

-Once Python is set up, you can install BasicLingua using pip:
+Once Python is set up, you can install BasicLingua using `pip`:

 ```bash
 pip install basiclingua